-"Despite its white color, cauliflower is a very versatile and vitamin-rich vegetable.
-It is a great source of vitamin C and folate and a good source of fiber and vitamin K. It is also rich in phytochemicals and antioxidants, two naturally occurring compounds thought to play a role in chronic disease prevention," said Mangieri.
+"Despite its white color, cauliflower is a very versatile and vitamin-rich vegetable," Mangieri said.
+"It is a great source of vitamin C and folate and a good source of fiber and vitamin K. It is also rich in phytochemicals and antioxidants, two naturally occurring compounds thought to play a role in preventing chronic diseases," she noted.

 *Percent Daily Values (%DV) are based on a 2,000 calorie diet.

 The name cauliflower comes from the Latin caulis (stalk) and floris (flower), meaning "cabbage flower," according to the University of Arizona.